goruck/all/README.md

 Now that the algorithm was selected, the next step was to implement the real-time prediction of patterns, develop an Alexa skill that performs voice tagging of training observations, and develop a method to periodically re-fit the SVM with new training data.

 ### Real-time Prediction and Action
-A new thread called *predict()* was added to the [Raspberry Pi real-time software](https://github.com/goruck/mall/blob/newstatus/rpi/kprw-server.c) which runs periodically and sends sensor data to an R script via the *popen()* system command to make a prediction.
+A new thread called *predict()* was added to the [Raspberry Pi real-time software](https://github.com/goruck/mall/blob/newstatus/rpi/kprw-server.c) which runs periodically and sends sensor data to an R script via the *popen()* Linux system command to make a prediction.
 The prediction R script is found [here](https://github.com/goruck/mall/blob/newstatus/R/predsvm2.R).
 The thread reads the prediction from R, applies some confidence checking rules and does something if a true prediction is determined.
-Currently, various WeMo light switches in the house are controlled by the thread in response to predictions in a hardcoded manner but at some point a more flexible and extensible mapping of predictions to actions will be implemented.
-The WeMo devices are controlled by a bash script called by a *system()* command.
+Currently, various WeMo light switches in the house are controlled by the thread in response to predictions in a hardcoded manner but at some point a more flexible and extensible mapping of predictions to actions will be implemented (perhaps by use of another Alexa skill).
+The WeMo devices are controlled by a bash script called by a *system()* Linux system command.
 The WeMo bash script can be found [here](https://github.com/goruck/mall/blob/newstatus/wemo/wemo.sh).

 Two models are used in the prediction R script, one that uses the clock as a prediction and one that does not.
 If both models predict the same pattern, the higher probability prediction is selected (in the case of both models making the same non-null prediction, a higher probability pattern from the model using clock as a predictor is likely a timed pattern that uses the clock).
 If one model has not identified any pattern and the other has, then the non-null case is selected.